DaianaEgerMichels/random-number-generator/Readme.md

 A simple and user-friendly random number generator developed using HTML, CSS, and JavaScript.
 This project allows users to define minimum and maximum values and generates a random number within that specified range.
 The application is designed for ease of use and can be seamlessly integrated into other web projects.

 ## Overview
+You can have an overview and test the application here: [random-number-generator](https://random-generator-number-bydai-michels.netlify.app/)

 <img src="./assets/images/overview.png" alt="overview"/>